enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 }
 ```

-In Finatra you add Controllers to the HttpRouter for your server.
+In Finatra you add `Controller`s to the `HttpRouter` for your server.
 There are
 more powerful things that you can do and configure about the server, but those are
 beyond the scope of this discussion.